pmcray/Prometheus_v0_PoC/README.md

 # Project Prometheus v0 PoC

-This repository contains the Proof of Concept for Project Prometheus, a system designed to explore the principles of safe, autonomous, and self-improving AI.
+This repository contains the Proof of Concept for Project Prometheus, a system designed to explore the principles of safe, autonomous, and self-improving AI, based on the ideas described in I.J.
+Good's seminal 1965 paper, "Speculations Concerning the First Ultraintelligent Machine".
+A copy of the paper can be found in the docs repository.
 This PoC demonstrates a multi-agent framework that can perform a code refactoring task while being governed by principles of causal reasoning and internal safety.

 ## Core Principles